topo-gps/ios-manual/en/maps/modifying_map_screen.rst

 swap this in the via :ref:`Menu <sec-menu>` > More > Settings > :ref:`Single tap zoom <sec-settings-single-tap-zoom>`.
 You can also change there bottom/top into left/right.

+At some point it is not possible to zoom in further.
+If you want to enable additional zoom, you can do this by enabling the setting Menu > More > Settings > Map > Additional zoom in.
+The drawback is that then map will become grainy when zoomed in far.

 .. _ss-map-center:

 Center